paigesaez/portfolio-template/README.md

 This is the template for my current portfolio site, redesigned in April of 2013.

-You can view a preview of this template here: [http://lynnandtonic.github.io/portfolio-template/](http://lynnandtonic.github.io/portfolio-template/)
+You can preview this template here: [http://lynnandtonic.github.io/portfolio-template/](http://lynnandtonic.github.io/portfolio-template/)

 ## Getting Started